samysberg/marklisma/README.md

 - Are there index files inside an indexed folder?
 (That is, are there nested indexed folders?)
 - Are there MOC files inside an indexed folder?

+## What about the YAML FM (frontmatter)?

+- If a MOC or index file already has a YAML FM marklisma will try to preserve most of it at the succeeding (updated) file.
+	- Many common FM key/values, like tags, aliases and others should be preserved.
+- Some keys and values may get removed.
+	- Any FM key that starts with "date" will NOT be preserved at the updated index/MOC file.
+	- This is meant to avoid keeping wrong data in some use cases.
+For example, if you use the linter plugin and it adds to an index/MOC FM some keys like "date created" and "date updated", both would be potentially inaccurate, as they would reflect the filesystem metadata about it; however, marklisma's (index/MOC) file update doesn't just change file's contents, but actually deletes pre-existing file and creates a new one.
+This happens each time marklisma runs, for every index/MOC file (even when the updated file has the same content as the pre-existing one).
+	- For those who want to keep index/MOC FM with creation date, I suggest naming this key differently, maybe like "real date created", or "creation date".
+- Some keys and values will be added.
+	- A `"date updated"` key, with a corresponding value, will be added.
+You may want to customize Time/Date formatting (this can be edited in `src/marklisma_main.md`).
+This key/value will designedly be updated at each marklisma run.
+	- A `"disabled rules: all"` key/value will be added.
+This is meant to avoid Linter plugin from linting index/MOC files.

 ## How to test marklisma?